What hiring managers actually look for

 Highlight customer-facing experience

-Retail, food service, or reception work all involve the same core skills: greeting people, handling transactions, and solving problems.
+Retail, food service, or reception work all involve the same core skills: greeting people, guest service, handling transactions, and solving problems at speed.

 Mention language abilities